linode/docs/docs/platform/update-kernel/index.md

 4.17.15-x86_64-linode115
 {{< /output >}}

-## Update Your Distribution-Supplied Kernel
+## Update your Distribution-Supplied Kernel

 If you boot your Linode using the **GRUB2** or Direct Disk boot setting, your kernel is supplied by your distribution’s maintainers, not Linode.
-If you’ve compiled your own kernel, you’ll need to recompile using the `4.17.15` or later source code.
+If you’ve compiled your own kernel, you’ll need to download a new set of kernel sources and recompile.

 Update your kernel to the latest available version using the distribution’s package manager: